Managing Pet Separation Anxiety - Helping Dogs and Cats Stay Calm When Home Alone

 Summary

 Separation anxiety improves by eliminating departure cues, practicing short absences, and making alone time rewarding.
+Quick fixes like "getting another pet" or "crate confinement" can backfire and require caution.
 For severe cases, consult a veterinarian or animal behaviorist.